franklongford/PyFibre/docs/source/plugins.rst

 ``BaseMultiImageAnalyser``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Provides the ``IMultiImageAnalysis`` interface, requires the following methods to be implemented
+Contains analysis scripts for a specific ``BaseMultiImage`` class.
+Provides the ``IMultiImageAnalysis`` interface, and requires the following methods to be implemented

 .. code-block:: python

-    @abstractmethod
     def image_analysis(self, *args, **kwargs):
         """Perform analysis on data"""

-    @abstractmethod
     def create_metrics(self, *args, **kwargs):
         """Create metrics from multi-image components that can be generated upon end of analysis"""

-    @abstractmethod
     def create_figures(self, *args, **kwargs):
         """Create figures from multi-image components that can be generated upon end of analysis"""